 Editor's note: This clause describes high-level procedures and information flows for the solution.

-This clause details how trusted or untrusted AFs interact with the sensing function to subscribe to, and receive sensing results.
-The process encompasses sensing service request initiation, authorization, sensing operation execution, and result notification.
+This clause details how trusted or untrusted AFs interact with the sensing function to subscribe to and receive sensing results.
+The process encompasses sensing service request initiation, authorization, sensing operation execution and result notification.

 The Sensing Function exposes sensing services as described in Table 6.30.2-1.
 The Nsf_SensingService interface supports subscription-based delivery of sensing results, accessible directly by trusted AFs or indirectly via the NEF for untrusted AFs.